 Where to Dine:

 While you’re staying on the island, you have to partake in some of the fresh seafood dining options.
 Head over to the Rah Bar at Latitude 31º and indulge in some peel-and-eat shrimp and a margarita.
 They also have live music in the summer months!
 You can learn more at http://latitude31jekyllisland.com.
+[Please note that this is under new management so it may be temporarily closed].

 Take in the classic island views and enjoy your scenic getaway!